yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - I wrote a tool that can creat twitter social button quickly with react hooks, jest react-hook-teating-libraty instead of enzyme, because enzyme not support hooks so far, then I push the tool to NPM platform, first week I got 3,000 download.
 > - I also wrote a interactive resume which like a galgame that user can check the item to solve the puzzle on website, I wrote this with class components and redux.
-> - In company, we doesn't use React, but we using javaScript ES6 and ES7 syntax instead.<br/>
+> - In company, we doesn't use React, but we using javaScript ES6 and ES7 syntax instead.

+<br/><br/>

 ❗ 2.
 Have You Encountered Any Difficulties When You Writing React?